Asphalt Testing: Best Practices for Longevity and Safety

 Asphalt is a very different material from concrete.
 For the end user, they are fairly similar: "they will run it over with their car."
 For us in the construction industry, most of us will pick a side — concrete or asphalt.

-Although they can seem to be very different, concrete and asphalt share similarities.
+Although they can seem very different, concrete and asphalt share similarities.
 Both depend on a binding agent, gradation is key, placement means and methods are critical for success, and timing makes a big difference.
-Furthermore, they both have to be tested!
+Furthermore, they both have to be tested.
 Quality control and quality assurance processes are as critical as concrete testing procedures, which is why comprehensive construction materials testing protocols are essential for both materials.

 The Foundation: Subgrade Preparation & Asphalt Testing

-The subgrade is extremely important as the asphalt is a flexible pavement, and any movement or distress in the subgrade will be transferred to the pavement.
-That's how some potholes are formed.
+Any paving operation starts with a bunch of rocks.
+Whether they're part of the subgrade material or part of the mix, it all starts with aggregate.
+The subgrade is extremely important because asphalt is a flexible pavement, and any movement or distress in the subgrade will transfer directly to the pavement surface.
+That's how potholes form.
 This is where geotechnical engineering expertise becomes crucial for proper soil analysis and foundation design.

 Asphalt Mix Design & Quality Control

-During the design process of the asphalt mixture, gradation of the aggregates is determined as well as asphalt content and other parameters.
-Once the mixes are approved by the local authorities, they can be used in projects.
-During production and placing of asphalt, the journey of the asphalt is quite interesting.
+During the design process, gradation of the aggregates is determined along with asphalt content and other parameters.
+Once mixes are approved by the local authorities, they can be used in projects.
+During production and placing, the journey of the asphalt material involves multiple checks and balances to confirm that the asphaltic material being produced meets specifications and will be safe to drive on.
+These checks are carried out by quality control and quality assurance personnel using specialized CMT software designed for modern laboratories.

 Asphalt Testing Combines Field & Laboratory Procedures

-Field Inspection & Compaction Testing
+Field Inspection & Asphalt Compaction Testing

-Omnant helps inspection and testing companies to be there on time, with the right equipment and send competent personnel via an integrated scheduling system.
-Our scheduling component will help the laboratory ensure that the inspector going to the site has the appropriate certifications and is bringing equipment that's calibrated and in good working order through our equipment monitoring system.
+Omnant helps inspection and testing companies be on site on time, with the right equipment, and send competent personnel via an integrated scheduling system.
+Our scheduling component ensures that the inspector going to the site has the appropriate certifications and is bringing equipment that's calibrated and in good working order through our equipment monitoring system.
+Learn more about the construction materials testing equipment used in modern projects.

-Once the day’s tasks are scheduled, Omnant generates a report prefilled with project details and assigned activities.
-The inspector then completes it by adding testing results and observations.
+Once the day's tasks are scheduled, Omnant generates a report prefilled with project details and assigned activities.
+The inspector completes it by adding testing results and observations.
+As asphalt is placed, Omnant streamlines the gauge readings, letting the inspector capture density values and GPS-tagged locations directly in the system throughout the day.

-Core Sampling & Laboratory Analysis
+Asphalt Core Testing & Laboratory Analysis

 Reporting & Documentation

-Omnant provides an agile framework that allows the user to efficiently review and send the reports to an existing distribution.
-Last minute addition to the routing list?
-No problem!
-Just add them during the approval process of the report.
+Omnant provides an agile framework that allows users to efficiently review and send reports to an existing distribution list.
+Last-minute addition to the routing list?
+No problem.
+Just add them during the approval process.
+As local agencies invest in proprietary material testing forms, Omnant evolves to match, providing custom forms to meet your local DOT requirements.

 The Importance of Coordinated Asphalt Testing